Spanish conquest of the Aztec Empire: Defeat of Narváez

-The Aztec response
+Aztec response

 When Cortés returned to Tenochtitlan in late May, he found that Alvarado and his men had attacked and killed many of the Aztec nobility in the Massacre in the Great Temple, that happened during a religious festival organized by the Aztecs.
 The Great Temple was central to the Aztecs' cosmological views; the temple served as a burial ground for the offerings made to different gods, such as the gods of fertility, mountains, rain, and earth.
 Considering the centrality and the importance of the Great Temple as a religious and cultural monument could potentially have influenced the decision to attack a location such as this.
 Alvarado's explanation to Cortés was that the Spaniards had learned that the Aztecs planned to attack the Spanish garrison in the city once the festival was complete, so he had launched a preemptive attack.

-The Spanish retreat from Tenochtitlan
+Spanish retreat from Tenochtitlan

 In any event, the population of the city rose en masse after the Spanish attack, which the Spanish did not expect.
 Fierce fighting ensued, and the Aztec troops besieged the palace housing the Spaniards and Moctezuma.
 Alvarado and the rest of the Spanish were held hostage by the Aztecs for a month.
 The nobility of Tenochtitlan chose Cuitláhuac as Huey Tlatoani (Emperor).
 Cortés ordered Moctezuma to speak to his people from a palace balcony and persuade them to let the Spanish return to the coast in peace.
 Moctezuma was jeered and stones were thrown at him, mortally wounding him.
 Aztec sources state the Spaniards killed him.

 Cortés had formed an alliance with Tlaxcala.
 This alliance had many victories, including the overtaking of the Aztec Capital Tenochtitlan.
 Their capital was used as a cosmic center, where they fed sacrifices to the gods through both human bodies and bloodletting.
 The capital was also used for central and imperialistic governmental control.
 Preparations for war began in their capital.
 The Spanish and their allies, including the Tlaxcala, had to flee the central city, as the people of Tenochtitlan had risen against them.
 The Spaniards' situation could only deteriorate.
 Because the Aztecs had removed the bridges over the gaps in the causeways that linked the city to the surrounding lands, Cortés' men constructed a portable bridge to cross the water of the lake.
 On the rainy night of 10 July 1520, the Spaniards and their allies set out for the mainland via the causeway to Tlacopan.
 They placed the portable bridge in the first gap, but at that moment their movement was detected and Aztec forces attacked, both along the causeway and by means of canoes on the lake.
 The Spanish were thus caught on a narrow road with water or buildings on both sides.